istio/istio.io/content/en/blog/2026/closing-the-gap-bringing-sidecar-level-tracing-to-istio-ambient-and-kiali/index.md

 target_release: "1.30"
 ---

-Istio Ambient has been steadily evolving across recent releases.
+Istio ambient mode has been steadily evolving across recent releases.
 This evolution hasn’t always been linear; behaviors have shifted, and certain features only recently reached stability.
-Although Ambient became **GA in version 1.24**, we can now confidently state that **tracing parity** between Ambient and Sidecar modes is a reality, specifically starting with **Istio 1.29 and Kiali 2.25 in regards to tracing.**
+Although ambient mode became **GA in version 1.24**, we can now confidently state that **tracing parity** between ambient mode and sidecar mode is a reality, specifically starting with **Istio 1.29 and Kiali 2.25 in regards to tracing.**

 ### The Role of Waypoint Proxies

-First, it is important to clarify that L7 telemetry - both (L7) metrics and traces - in Ambient mode is provided by **Waypoint proxies**.
-Unlike the sidecar model, where the proxy resides within the same pod as the application, Waypoints are shared, decoupled resources.
-They act as the “gatekeepers” for a namespace or service, processing all Layer 7 logic.
+First, it is important to clarify that L7 telemetry - both metrics and traces - in ambient mode is provided by **Waypoint proxies**.
+Unlike sidecar mode, where the proxy resides within the same pod as the application, a Waypoint is a shared, decoupled resource that can be scoped to a namespace, a service, or even specific workloads.
+It acts as the “gatekeeper” for the traffic it handles, processing all Layer 7 logic.

 {{< image width="90%" link="./waypoint-traffic-graph.png" caption="The waypoint handling the traffic - view from Kiali's traffic graph" >}}